rsrasmu2/EdutainmentGame/README.md

 - "Are you a boy or a girl?" different sprite based on response - Nancy

 ----Overworld:
-- Improve you win screen - add "A+!" or something maybe
 - make speech bubbles above player so you can't walk over them
 - Optional: move dialogue boxes to bottom?
 - Optional: Fix character animation clipping